PSY 315 Lifespan Development

 The nature and methods of inquiry into human and animal behavior are examined through the design and implementation of psychological research.
 Topics include descriptive and experimental methods, analysis and interpretation of research data and ethical issues in research.
 Some focus on use of SPSS software.
 All students design and conduct a study as a psychology laboratory experience outside of class meetings.

 PSY 422 Psychological Testing

 Survey course of the history, utility, ethics and practical applications of psychological testing.
 Concepts of standardization, reliability and validity are presented.
 Commonly used tests of intelligence, personality, aptitude and interests are presented.
 The standards for educational and psychological testing will be included as a course topic.
 An assessment project is assigned.

 PSY 496 Senior Capstone Seminar

 An advanced seminar with varying topics that change each term.
 The seminars are led each term by a different full-time faculty member of the department.
 The emphasis is on complex issues in psychology and the use of primary sources.
-A major requirement of the seminar is to write an APA-style review paper that critiques and analyzes and synthesizes the extant literature related to the topic of the seminar.
+A major requirement of the seminar is to write an APA-style review paper that critiques, analyzes and synthesizes the extant literature related to the topic of the seminar.